-Meredith Miller is a Principal at Albright Stonebridge Group, part of Dentons Global Advisors.
+Meredith Miller is a Partner at Albright Stonebridge Group, part of Dentons Global Advisors.
 She co-leads the firm’s East Asia & Pacific practice, informed by two decades of experience working on U.S.-Southeast Asia relations.

 Previously, Meredith was Senior Vice President at the National Bureau of Asian Research (NBR), where she led research programs on economic, energy, and trade issues to bring objective, detailed analysis of strategic developments in Asia to policymakers.
 Ms. Miller also oversaw NBR’s Washington, D.C. operations.